 In an effort to continually improve the VCA elections model, the law requires the Chief Elections Officer to hold additional public hearings within two years of conducting the first election and every four years thereafter, to consider revisions to the EAP.

 The Registration & Elections Division amended the 2018 EAP to incorporate proposed changes from community groups and stakeholders following the November 6, 2018 Statewide General Election.

-The Amended Draft EAP was a collaborative effort prepared in consultation with our community partners and stakeholders.
+The Draft EAP for 2020-2024 was a collaborative effort prepared in consultation with our community partners and stakeholders.
 It incorporated many of the recommendations obtained from our public hearing held December 10, 2019 with our language and disability communities and the general public.
 The public hearing was in the Board Chambers, 400 County Center, Redwood City.

-With the posting of our Amended Draft EAP, the public was provided a 14-day comment period.
-Upon conclusion of the comment period, the County’s Final EAP was formally adopted and submitted to the Secretary of State for approval.
+With the posting of our Draft EAP, the public was provided a 14-day comment period.
+Following the comment period, an Amended Draft EAP incorporated additional feedback and was once again, followed by a comment period.
+Upon conclusion of the comment period, the County’s Final EAP for 2020-2024 was formally adopted and submitted to the Secretary of State for approval.